Repetition structures, or loops, allow a statement, or set of statements to run repeatedly.

 As we’ve mentioned before, computers are stupid.
 They are bad at doing complex things, and in order to do something complex, you have to break it down into its simplest forms.

 However, what they are good at, is doing lots of things, very, very quickly.
 They excel at doing small, simple tasks quickly.
-So you might have a program which is to determine if, and how much of a bonus a sales person should get.
-But it can just as easily calculate the sales bonuses for every sales person in the organization.
+So you might have a program which is to determine if, and how much of a bonus, a salesperson should get.
+But it can just as easily calculate the sales bonuses for every salesperson in the organization.

 This is where using loops becomes so helpful.
-You can create a loop, and reuse the same code over and over making it easier to write and maintain.
+You can create a loop and reuse the same code over and over, making it easier to write and maintain.

 There are two main types of loops.
 The book refers to them as condition controlled and count-controlled loops.
 Other places call them conditional loops and counter loops.
 Both are correct, it is just a matter of which method they used.